August 2088. Jordan Graham is 28, Maria Boone is 26.

 “Maria, I’m not the kind of guy your husband was going to be.”

-“I don’t need you to replace him.”
+“I don’t want you to be him.”

 “But you need more.”

-“Then tell me you don’t love me,” she said.
+“What I need is for you to tell me you don’t love me,” she said.
 “And I’ll get over you.
 And you can go, and I’ll move on.”

 “I, um...”
 Lie, or something?
 What would anyone else do in this situation?
 What would set her free, so he could set himself free, too?
 But the truth was, he didn’t want to lie.
 Because he does love her—or he could, or he will, like some inevitable thing that he couldn’t stop from happening.
 “Oh, Maria, you deserve so much more than my shitty love.
 But I won’t say that I don’t love you.
 I don’t want to do that.”